Creative & Media

 Product Designer Salary Overview

-The Product Designer is a sought-after profession in the United States with a median annual salary of $108,400.
-Compensation typically ranges from $63,800 for entry-level positions to $175,200 for experienced professionals in high-demand markets.
+The Product Designer is one of the most important roles in the Creative & Media sector of the US economy in 2026.
+With a median annual salary of $108,400, compensation for this position ranges from $63,800 at the entry level to $175,200 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Product Designer in the US earns between $63,800 and $175,200 per year, with a median of $108,400.